middleman/middlemanapp.com/source/basics/blogging.html.markdown

 This would produce a summary of no more than 250 characters, followed by ">>".
 The default summary length is 250 characters - if you wish to disable this entirely, set `blog.summary_length` to `nil`.

-Note that, in order to provide HTML-aware summaries, you must add `gem 'nokogiri'` to your `Gemfile` in order to use summaries.
+Note that, in order to provide HTML-aware summaries, you must add `gem 'nokogiri'` to your `Gemfile`.
+This gem is not needed if you're using the `summary_separator` (READMORE) feature and *not* the optional length parameter.

 If you have your own method of generating summaries, you can set `blog.summary_generator` to a `Proc` that takes the rendered blog post, desired length, and ellipsis string and produces a summary.